1.0 OBJECTIVEThe objective of this procedure to avoid the errors inherent in performance of any analysis, Good

 5.1.13 Use water for injection, unless otherwise specified, for preparation and standardization of solution.

-5.1.14 Use water for injection for preparation of buffer solution, indicator solution, standard solution unless otherwise specified.5.1.15 Standardize the volumetric solution with that method only which is used for endpoint determination.
+5.1.14 Use water for injection for the preparation of buffer solution, indicator solution, standard solution unless otherwise specified.5.1.15 Standardize the volumetric solution with that method only which is used for endpoint determination.

 5.1.16 Store the light-sensitive solution in the light resistant (amber colored) containers only.